Skip to main content

 Research has shown that the most common type of ovarian cancer begins in the fallopian tubes, not in the ovaries.
 This discovery has led doctors to reconsider ways of preventing ovarian cancer.

 • Removing fallopian tubes only.
-An ongoing NCI-sponsored clinical trial is testing whether removing the fallopian tubes but delaying removal of the ovaries will be as effective to reduce the risk of ovarian cancer in women with BRCA1 mutations as removing both the ovaries and fallopian tubes at the same time.
+An ongoing NCI-sponsored clinical trial is testing whether removing the fallopian tubes but delaying removal of the ovaries will be as safe and effective to reduce the risk of ovarian cancer in women with BRCA1 mutations as removing both the ovaries and fallopian tubes at the same time.
 This would allow women to maintain premenopausal levels of hormones produced by the ovaries and delay many of the complications associated with menopause.

 • Removal of fallopian tubes in people seeking to prevent pregnancy.
 The discovery that epithelial ovarian cancers most often start in the fallopian tubes has also led to changes in the way some gynecologists approach surgery to prevent pregnancy.
 Women seeking tubal ligation to prevent pregnancy (often called having your tubes tied) may be offered the option of having their tubes removed instead.
 Doing so might reduce the possibility of ovarian cancer in the future.